withastro/astro.build/src/pages/blog/experimental-server-side-rendering.md

 ## Astro SSR: Designed to be Simple

-SSR might sound like a solved problem.
-Next.js, Nuxt, Gatsby, SvelteKit, and the whole gang of modern JavaScript meta-frameworks all have some idea of SSR already in place.
-SSR as a term is really just a rebranding of how Rails, PHP and other server frameworks already work today.
-If that’s all true, then what’s the big deal?
+Next.js, Nuxt, Gatsby, SvelteKit, and the whole gang of modern JavaScript meta-frameworks have some idea of SSR already.
+What makes Astro SSR so special?

 Astro has one key advantage over the current set of JavaScript-focused meta-frameworks who have tackled SSR before us: **Astro was designed to run on the server.**